Sign up to our Newsletter

 Columbia University ranks as the eighth-best law school.
 These are the application requirements for this school:

-• LSAT/GRE Scores: The median accepted LSAT score is 173
+• LSAT/GRE Scores: The median LSAT score of 2024’s matriculating class was 173

 • Letters of Recommendation: At least two letters are required, preferably written by academic faculty